A woman whose smile is open and whose expression is glad has a kind of beauty no matter what she wears.

 Different types of dandruff are formed under various circumstances.
 For example, dandruff which is caused on a dry scalp will be different from dandruff which is caused on an oily scalp.
-Let’s have a look at some of the most common types of dandruff.

 It is a result of loss of moisture from the skin.
 When the scalp loses its natural oils a dandruff formation is bound to happen.
 It is important to use mild cleansers and not strip away the nutrients.

 It is yellow in color and often emits a foul odor.
 It is usually a result of excess sebum production which clogs the hair follicles.
 This can also cause acne, pus, and pimples without a head.
 Visiting a dermatologist and using medicated products are the best option.

 Unusual growth of the excessive fungus which lives on a human scalp can also be a major cause of it.
 Pollution and dirt can also add to the problem.

 People who have sensitive skin are prone to allergies that flare up seasonally.
 Eczema, Psoriasis, etc. are some common issues that people face.